-When prestigious developers Derwent purchased this plot close to Chancery Lane Station in a vibrant corner of the City of London, they sought to replace several existing, dilapidated structures with a ‘U’-shaped series of connected office blocks surrounding a rear courtyard.
-The resulting design combines stone and glass in a sleek façade which envelopes the structure’s flexible interior.
+When prestigious developers Derwent purchased this plot in a vibrant corner of the City of London, close to Chancery Lane station, they sought to replace several existing, dilapidated structures with a U-shaped series of connected office blocks surrounding a rear courtyard.
+The resulting design combines stone and glass in a sleek façade that envelops the structure’s flexible interior.

 On purchase, the site housed four buildings dating back to the nineteenth and twentieth century’s.
-The first phase of site works consisted of demolition of all buildings except Tooks Court, the Victorian façade of which was to be retained, and the floors replaced.
+The first phase of site works comprised the demolition of all buildings except Tooks Court, the Victorian façade of which was to be retained, and the floors replaced.

 Subterranean constraints introduced a number of complications: there was a risk of unexploded ordnance, so we undertook detailed investigations before and after demolition.
 We used ground modelling to ensure that demolition, and the resultant heave, would not affect the foundations of adjacent buildings, liaising with party wall surveyors to produce the relevant condition surveys.